896ma/896ma/README.md

 - 🌱 I’m currently  improving my  **Ethical Hacking** skills

-- 📄 Provided is my portfolio link from where you can evaluate me [Linked In](https://www.linkedin.com/in/marvine-oduor-)
+- 📄 Provided is my profile link from where you can evaluate me [Linked In](https://www.linkedin.com/in/marvine-oduor-)

 - 📝Attached is a link to my business website where I design websites and distribute open source software [https://solatech.surge.sh/](https://solatech.surge.sh/)